Home » Type » Bread » Vegan Quick Bread » Vegan Banana Bread (Healthy + Easy)

 Tips For The Best Vegan Banana Bread

 Spoon & level the flour!
-When measuring your flour, it’s helpful to use the ‘spoon & level’ method, this will ensure you don’t add too much flour.
+When measuring your flour, it’s helpful to use the ‘spoon & level’ method.
+This will ensure you don’t add too much flour.
 Never scoop the flour with a measuring cup.
 Instead, using a spoon, scoop the flour into the measuring cup, without packing it, and level with the back of a knife.

 Don’t overmix the batter!
-It’s best baking practice when making any type of quick bread to not overmix, overmixing the ingredients will cause the gluten proteins to create an elastic batter that may not rise well.
+It’s best baking practice when making any type of quick bread not to overmix.
+Overmixing the ingredients will cause the gluten proteins to create an elastic batter that may not rise well.
 You only want to mix until you don’t see any flour streaks.

 side by side photos showing the process of making banana bread batter..